 Some things to think about cloud:

 - Always supplement with a local backup (preferably 2) to a local appliance or drive.
-Look to our DAS or NAS products for your local storage
+Look to our NAS products for your local storage

 - Always encrypt with AES or better encryption.
 Protect keys and keep copies.

 - Supplement local backup a second time by nightly or weekly copying data to a workstation using crude robocopy or similar type software, even if that means you have to install a big SATA drive or 2 in the workstation.
 We have recommended batch files, ways to log results, and windows scheduling instructions.